Navigation Systems May Deteriorate Stability in Traffic Networks: Conclusions

-This paper proposed a dynamical routing model to understand the impact of app-informed travelers in traffic networks.
-We studied the stability of the routing model coupled with a dynamical traffic model, and we showed that the general adoption of routing apps (i) maximizes the throughput of flow across the traffic system, but (ii) can deteriorate the stability of the equilibrium points.
-To ensure asymptotic stability, we propose a control technique that relies on regulating the rate at which routing apps react to changes in traffic congestion.
+This paper proposed a dynamic model of traffic and path selection to describe the impact of app-informed travelers in modern traffic networks.
+We studied the properties and stability of the equilibrium points of this model, showing that it is consistent with existing studies in transportation.
+Our results suggest that the general adoption of navigation systems enables these networks to transfer an amount of flow no smaller than the min-cut capacity, and that the equilibrium points are asymptotically stable provided that the latency functions are sufficiently sensitive and the imitation rate is adequately chosen.
+Future studies should investigate how our conclusions translate to more general models that account for bounded supply back propagation through the junctions.
 Our results give rise to several opportunities for future work.
-By coupling these models with common infrastructure-control models (such as variable speed limits and freeway metering), these results may play an important role in designing dynamical controllers for congested infrastructures.
-Furthermore, our models and stability analysis represent a fundamental framework for future studies on robustness and security analysis.
+By coupling these models with common infrastructure control models (such as variable speed limits and freeway metering), these results may play an important role in designing dynamic controllers for congested infrastructures.
+Furthermore, our models and stability analysis represents a fundamental framework for future studies on robustness and security analysis.